michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

       version about six months from now.

-    - **Customizable permissions for whitelisted peers:** when specifying which peers or interfaces should be whitelisted, you can now specify which special features the whitelisted peers can access.
-Previously whitelist peers wouldn't be banned and received relayed transactions faster.
+    - **Customizable permissions for whitelisted peers:** when specifying which peers or interfaces should be whitelisted, users can now specify which special features the whitelisted peers can access.
+Previously, whitelisted peers wouldn't be banned and received relayed transactions faster.
 These defaults haven't changed, but now it's possible to toggle those settings on a per-peer basis or to allow specified whitelisted peers to request